Henry Schnautz (1947)

 Two page view - desktop readable

-Henry Schnautz was a guard for Leon Trotsky at his compound in Mexico City starting five weeks before his assassination.
+Henry Schnautz was a guard for Leon Trotsky at his compound in Mexico City starting five weeks before the assassination.

 In 1992, Henry got a letter from a Traven researcher that started off "You don't know me," that set off an exchange of letters that included Henry's summary of what he knew of the relationship between Traven and Esperanza.
 Michael Baumann, an author on Traven gets involved, but neither researcher knew what to make of it, as it contradicted everything they knew about Traven.